AdobeDocs/experience-manager-dispatcher.en/contributing.md

-# Contributing to Adobe Experience Manager Documentation
+# Contributing to Adobe Experience Manager Screens Documentation

-Thank you for choosing to contribute to Adobe Experience Manager documentation!
+Thank you for choosing to contribute to Adobe Experience Manager Screens documentation!
 Adobe welcomes content contributions from the entire reader community and from fellow Adobe employees.

-This file describes how you can contribute, and points out the guidelines to follow when making contributions.
+This file describes how you can contribute as well as points out the guidelines to follow when making your contributions.

 ## Adobe Open Source Code of Conduct